-Alpha Battery, 5th Battalion, 4th Air Defense Artillery Regiment (5-4 ADA) of the US Army's 10th Army Air and Missile Defense Command based in Germany has begun redeploying its Mobile Short Range Air Defense (M-SHORAD) system to Eastern Europe.
+Alpha Battery, 5th Battalion, 4th Air Defense Artillery Regiment (5-4 ADA) of the US Army's 10th Army Air and Missile Defense Command, headquartered in Germany, has begun redeploying its Mobile Short-Range Air Defense (M-SHORAD) system to Eastern Europe.

 Under the direction of Captain Michael Archer, Alpha Battery has significantly completed the first operational deployment of the M-SHORAD system across Poland, Slovakia and Romania.

 Deployed in August 2023, the mission is pivotal in reinforcing NATO’s eastern flank.
-As part of the 10th Army Air and Missile Defense Command, the deployment of the Alpha battery underscores the US military’s innovative approach to air defense.
+As part of the 10th Army Air and Missile Defense Command, the Alpha battery’s deployment underscores the US military’s innovative approach to air defense.

-The M-SHORAD Increment 1 system represents a significant advancement in the U.S. Army’s air defense capabilities, specifically designed to address airborne threats.
+The M-SHORAD Increment 1 system represents a significant advancement in the US military's air defense capabilities, specifically designed to address airborne threats.
 The M-SHORAD weapon configuration is particularly notable for its versatility and comprehensive threat response capabilities.
-The system is armed with two AGM-114L Longbow Hellfire missiles, designed to precisely attack ground targets, and four FIM-92 Stinger missiles.
+The system is equipped with two AGM-114L Longbow Hellfire missiles, designed to precisely attack ground targets, and four FIM-92 Stinger missiles.

-Additionally, the inclusion of a 30 mm XM914 automatic cannon and a 7.62 mm M-240 machine gun gives the M-SHORAD a wide range of response options against both air and ground targets.
+In addition, the equipment of XM914 30 mm automatic cannon and M-240 7.62 mm machine gun gives M-SHORAD a wide range of response options against both air and ground targets.

 Source